datanav/docs/technical/zohocrm-superoffice.rst

      - "integer"

-ZohoCRM Deal to Superoffice Sale
+ZohoCRM Deal to SuperOffice Sale
 --------------------------------
-Every ZohoCRM Deal will be synchronized with a Superoffice Sale.
+Every ZohoCRM Deal will be synchronized with a SuperOffice Sale.

-Once a link between a ZohoCRM Deal and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Deal and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a ZohoCRM Deal and a Superoffice Sale:
+The following properties are synchronized between a ZohoCRM Deal and a SuperOffice Sale:

 .. list-table::
    :header-rows: 1

    * - ZohoCRM Deal Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Account_Name.id
      - Contact.ContactId
      - "integer"